 Short sellers could face serious losses as the movie theatre chain stock begins to move up in price again from retail buying pressure.

 As hedge funds begin to play the long game and begin to buy the stock again, the reality for the short seller could be disastrous.

 In 2021, AMC shareholders were able to move AMC’s share price from $2 per share to $20, and then from $9 per share to its all-time high of $72 per share based on momentum alone.

 AMC retested the heavy demand zone at $6 per share and even retested above the $8 level in the beginning of 2023.

-However, share prices have broken below these levels going into the new year.
+However, share prices have broken below these levels today.

 Join the newsletter to stay informed by receiving market alerts and notifications straight to your inbox.

 AMC’s Rising Share Price Spells Trouble for Short Sellers

 Retail investors continue to take on Wall Street in 2023 as long-term shareholders continue to buy and hold the world’s largest movie theatre chain stock.

 #AMCSTOCK and #AMCSQUEEZE have been trending on Twitter for two years in a row now, signifying shareholders aren’t leaving.